ae2079/funding-pot/README.md

 ### Instructions

 Copy `.env.example` to `.env.test` and fill in the values.
 In order to run all tests, you need to have an **ANKR API key** and specify **two private keys**.
-One key is associated with the single owner of a Safe and the other the key is associated with the role of a delegate who can propose transactions to that safe.
-You will require a small amount of testnet ETH on Base Sepolia for both accounts.
+One key is associated with the **single owner of a Safe** and the other the key is associated with the role of a **delegate** who can **propose transactions** to that safe.
+You will require a small amount of _testnet ETH_ on Base Sepolia for both accounts.
+When running the e2e tests, the private keys will be used to setup an safe and workflow for your personal accounts that is used to test against.

 ### Running all tests